palantirnet/federated-search-demo/README.md

    drush @d7 status
    ```

+* Use drush on the d7-domain sites by navigating into the d7-domain directory:

+    ```
+    cd web/d7-domain
+    drush site-alias
+    drush @d7-domain status
+    ```

 ## Working with content

 This version of the demo site is all about dogs.
 We use simple core content types (basic page and article) supplemented by taxonomy terms.
 The content titles are meaningful (they are all dog breeds).
 Content body is lorem ipsum text.